-Figure 45 - T&P Relief Valve.
+Figure 43 - T&P Relief Valve.

-Read and follow the operating and annual maintenance instructions provided by the manufacturer of the T&P Relief Valve (yellow label attached to T&P Relief Valve).
+Read and follow the operating and annual maintenance instructions provided by the manufacturer of the T&P Relief Valve (vellow label attached to T&P Relief Valve).
+If no label is attached to the T&P Relief Valve, follow the instructions in this section.
 Minerals in the water can form deposits that cause the valve to stick or create blocked passages, making the T&P Relief Valve inoperative.
 Follow these guidelines:

-- At least annually, operate the T&P

-Relief Valve manually to ensure the

-waterways are clear and the valve

-mechanism moves freely (above).

-Before operating the valve manually,

-check that it will discharge in a place

-for secure disposal.
+- At least annually, operate the T&P Relief Valve manually to ensure the waterways are clear and the valve mechanism moves freely (above).
+Before operating the valve manually, check that it will discharge in a place for secure disposal. - ▲ WARNING!

-- A WARNING!
 Hot water will be released.
 Before operating the T&P relief valve manually, check that it will discharge in a safe place.
-If water does not flow freely from the end of the

-discharge pipe, turn the gas control knob to the OFF position and call a qualified person to determine the cause.
+If water does not flow freely from the end of the discharge pipe, turn the gas control knob to the OFF position and call a qualified person to determine the cause.